 Make sure to read my guide on how to write newsletters on that note.

 The official Rolex website has a configuration tool that allows users to select models of Rolex, and customize the design.

-It’s a fun feature that also serves as an inbound marketing strategy, getting potential customers invested into the brand.
+It’s a fun feature that also serves as an inbound marketing strategy, getting potential customers invested in the brand.